8 Life Changing Reasons Why Organic Skin Care Products are Better

 Organic farming and gardening is far better for the environment and the earth.
 One of the biggest concerns about non-organic farming is the chemicals that are absorbed by the soil and ground, which are carried on into our water, food, trees, etc. Preventing this can greatly benefit many areas of our life.

-4. NON-ORGANIC PRODUCTS CONTAIN HARMFUL CHEMICAL VS. ORGANIC PRODUCTS ARE MAKE OF SAFER NATURAL INGREDIENTS
+4. NON-ORGANIC SKIN CARE PRODUCTS CONTAIN HARMFUL CHEMICAL VS. ORGANIC SKIN CARE PRODUCTS ARE MAKE OF SAFER NATURAL INGREDIENTS

-My business was conceived by the annoyance of picking up a container of skin care are tried to read the ingredients.
-Like you, those hard to pronounce words are not only unrecognizable in terms or natural ingredients, but potentially very dangerous and concerning.
+Our company was conceived by the frustration of picking up a container of skin care are trying to decipher the ingredients in a way that non-scientific consumer might understand.
+Those hard to pronounce words are not only unrecognizable in terms or natural ingredients, but potentially dangerous.
 Look for labels that focus on plant names ingredients, minerals and earth based ingredients that you can recognize.

-Non-organic skin care products contain synthetic, man-made chemicals such as sodium laurel, mineral oils, laureth sulphate, and toxins that could be residues of pesticides.
-Studies have also found that they can contain mineral oil, petroleum, parabens, and other chemicals that, with long term use, can cause skin irritation, hormone imbalance, organ toxicity, and even cancer.
+Non-organic skin care products contain synthetic, man-made or highly processed ingredients such as sodium laurel sulfate, parabens, and other that could be toxic.
+Studies have also found that they can contain petroleum, parabens, and other chemicals that, with long term use, can cause skin irritation, hormone imbalance, organ toxicity, and even cancer.

 Organic products are derived from plants and other naturally occurring ingredients.
 More importantly, those organic ingredients are grown without the use of pesticides, herbicides, synthetic fertilizers, genetically modified organisms (GMOs), and other additives or chemicals.
 With that, you can be sure your skin and body absorb only real, natural ingredients that aren't harmful.

-5. ORGANIC PRODUCTS ARE MORE NON-ALLERGENIC THAN CHEMICALLY MADE PRODUCTS
+5. ORGANIC SKIN CARE PRODUCTS ARE MORE NON-ALLERGENIC THAN CHEMICALLY MADE PRODUCTS

 Without harsh chemicals, organic skin care products are less likely to cause allergic reactions, inflammations or irritations.
 If an allergic reaction does occur with the use of organic products, it would most likely be due to a natural ingredient (such as peanuts or strawberries), which would be easier to identify.